benSepanski/breadthNPageInSYCL/annotatedLonestar/README.md

 One should note that the first CSR argument to `gg_main()` is the graph on the host, and the second CSR argument to `gg_main()` is the graph on the device.

+One should note the skeleton app also handles writing output.